-That said, it’s recommended to avoid completely discharging the battery, as 50% discharge rate should result in up to 1000 cycles, so it should last a good few years with the right handling.
+That said, it’s recommended to avoid completely discharging the battery, as a 50% discharge rate should result in up to 1000 cycles, so it should last a good few years with the right handling.

 Much like AGM batteries, GEL batteries such as this can be mounted in any position as there is no risk of leakages.
 It weighs 67lbs so isn’t the lightest battery – this is often a sacrifice you need to make for a higher Ah rating!